WHO WE ARE

 Bert Smith officially joined PEP as CEO in May 2010, and has been actively involved with PEP since 2005.
 He has served in a number of volunteer roles, including executive judge, Business Plan Advisor, teacher, mentor, donor and Chairman of the Houston Advisory Board.

-In the 1980s Bert served as Director, General Counsel head of Corporate Development for a family owned engineering company that built and operated independent power plants.
+In the 1980s Bert served as Director, General Counsel, and Head of Corporate Development for a family owned engineering company that built and operated independent power plants.
 After the sale of that company, Bert founded and led a group that developed proprietary alternative fuel and energy generation technologies.
 Prior to joining PEP as CEO, Bert was an early stage investor and CEO for a DVD kiosk rental business.

 Bert serves on the Board of Directors for a family foundation, is the President of the Executives Association of Houston, is a member of St. Martin’s Episcopal Church and has served as an active board member and volunteer with a number of other nonprofit organizations.
 He holds an AB in Economics from Princeton University and a Juris Doctorate from the University of Texas at Austin School of Law.
 He is married and has three adult children.